-The 10 most beautiful cenotes in Tulum
+The 10 most beautiful cenotes in Tulum, Mexico

 Cenotes are beautiful pools of water that are a must-see on a trip to Tulum.